1. Home

 • Husbandry (e.g., socialisation, play, enrichment, feeding routine, number of litter trays)

 Having other cats living in the same space is often a significant cause of stress for cats.
-The impact of this can be minimised by providing each of them with multiple and separated essential resources, but there may still be tension between cats, and this can contribute to poor mental and physical wellbeing and unwanted behaviours like inappropriate toileting/ spraying.
+The impact of this can be minimised by providing each of them with multiple and separated essential resources, but there may still be tension between cats, and this can contribute to poor mental and physical wellbeing and unwanted behaviours like inappropriate toileting/spraying.

 If you have considered these factors and feel that your cat would prefer having feline company, you may consider welcoming another cat into your household.
-It is a good idea to speak to your veterinarian first to discuss any questions you have or special considerations for your existing cat.

 Selecting a new cat